BlackPi3/har/README.md

 python experiments/run_experiment.py seed=42
 ```

-## F1 Metric Implementation Note
-The validation macro F1 now uses a stateful `torchmetrics.MulticlassF1Score` updated each batch and computed/reset at epoch end (no Python-side accumulation of all predictions).
-This is memory constant, DDP-friendly, and scales better.

 ## Config Anatomy
 Root defaults file (`conf/conf.yaml`) defines a `defaults:` list specifying which groups load (data, model components, experiment, optim, trainer, etc.).
 You override any leaf via dotted syntax.